Diaconal help and support

 Support for youth

 Special diakonia at the Hermanni Diakonia House works among homeless, prisoners, and people with substance abuse issues.
 Also migrants and refugees get help and support there.
+The staff at Hermanni can assist you in English.

 The Church’s diakonia offers support for the visually and audially disabled.
 Diaconal work with the blind arranges special activities such as groups and camps for the blind with the help of the Church’s volunteer guides.
 For those with intellectual developmental disorder there are special confirmation schools and other activities available.